3ll3d00d/beqdesigner/docs/install.md

 File Name | OS | Description
 ----------|----|------------
-beqdesigner.exe | Windows | A portable, self contained exe which is built using the anaconda python distribution and hence uses the MKL libraries beqdesignerSetup.exe | Windows | An installer, will startup more quickly than the portable exe which is built using the anaconda python distribution and hence uses the MKL libraries beqdesigner_small.exe | Windows | A portable, self contained exe which is built using the python.org python distribution beqdesignerSetup_small.exe | Windows | An installer, will startup more quickly than the portable exe which is built using the python.org python distribution beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip | OSX | An OSX app bundle
+beqdesigner.exe | Windows | A portable, self contained exe which is built using the python.org python distribution beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip | OSX | An OSX app bundle